Echo327/science_is_fun/README.md

 (3) Polish.

 (4) Write loop to find optimum parameters.
 (If it can be done with this model.
-When we did this model we were told not to write the loops about finding optimum parameters, just to do the basic model and try to do the bonus questions if we had the time to.)
+When we did this model we were told not to write the loops about finding optimum parameters, just to do the basic model and try to do the bonus questions if we had the time to, as not everything was taken into consideration (see wikipedia article).)

 p.s.
 The uploaded files are not the final versions submitted, it is the one that tried to start to materialise the answers to extra bonus questions.
+Provided images at this time are only to show how results are presented.